nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 ---

-If you experience issues with JTegraNX, you just want to try a different payload injector or you don't want to use Java, you can check out fusee-nano by unfolding the section below.
+If you experience issues with OmniRCM or you just want to try a different payload injector, you can check out the web injector by unfolding the section below.

-* **Note:** fusee-nano has a tendency to simply not work on *some* system configurations for unknown reasons.
-Please keep this in mind.

 ::: details Alternative payload injector for Linux {closed}